SirSgtCire/Story-Engine/README.md

 4. Acts (major life stages in story)
 5. Subplots (controlling theme amplifiers, useful in long story formats)
 6. Global Story (what the author is trying to say)
-- We call these questions the "Five Building Block Questions"
+- We call these questions FBBQ, the "Five Building Block Questions"

-- The definition of a noun contains the following subtypes: Person, Thing, Idea, Quality, Action (Place and Animal are less human-centric, and therefore ignored)
-- We assign each of these noun types to one of the Five Questions.
-We extrapolate the meaning of each of the Five Questions to create the following relationship:
-- -> Inciting Incident: "The __(Thing)__ happens."
-- -> Complication: "The __(Person)__ gets involved."
-- -> Crisis: "The __(Idea)__ becomes known."
-- -> Climax: "The __(Action)__ is taken."
-- -> Resolution: "The __(Quality)__ is achieved."
+- We provide a one word answer to each of these FBBQ, and different answers whether the card is upright or reversed.
+- In total, there will be ten one word answers for each card.

 - To summarize everything we have discussed:
 - -> We can now relate the card interpretations directly to the narrative building blocks using noun extrapolation.
 - -> This is the connection we implement in our algorithm to have a game of French Tarot tell us a narrative.

 ## "Arcanum" Algorithm
 ### Definitions
 - Tarot is a 3 - 5 player game, which corresponds to our 3 - 5 card spreads of Tarot cards
 - Each player in a game of Tarot corresponds to a defined Character in our story